danielzheng-work/Procrastinator-Terminator/README.md

 </h1>

 <p align="center">
- This Chrome extension keeps track of how much time is spent on different selected webpages.
-Each time the extension is clicked on in Chrome, it will update from the last time the popup was viewed.
-The popup offers 3 ways to view the data: pie chart, bar graph, and in a table.
-On each new day, the user has the option of clearing the data from the previous day.
+ This Chrome extension keeps track of the user’s time spent in different web pages in order to help user to manager their time more efficiently in future.
+Each time the extension is clicked on in Chrome it will update from the last time the popup was viewed.
 </p>

 <div align="center">